aws/aws-parallelcluster/tests/integration-tests/README.md

                         URL to a custom cookbook package. (default: None) --createami-custom-cookbook-url CREATEAMI_CUSTOM_COOKBOOK_URL
+                        URL to a custom cookbook package for the createami command. (default: None) --createami-custom-node-url CREATEAMI_CUSTOM_NODE_URL
-                        URL to a custom cookbook package for the createami command. (default: None) --custom-template-url CUSTOM_TEMPLATE_URL
+                        URL to a custom node package for the createami command. (default: None) --custom-template-url CUSTOM_TEMPLATE_URL
                         URL to a custom cfn template. (default: None) --custom-hit-template-url CUSTOM_HIT_TEMPLATE_URL